RamasyaR/meta-rv110x/README.md

 ![plot](img/fastfetch.png?raw=true"Title")

-The purpose of this layer is to provide OpenEmbedded BSP support for Rockchip boards based on RV1103/RV1106 using using ported rockchip-linux sources.
+The purpose of this layer is to provide OpenEmbedded BSP support for Rockchip boards based on RV1103/RV1106 using ported rockchip-linux sources.

 ## Supported boards